ojima-h/hive-thrift/README.md

 # HiveThriftCli

-This is a gem packege of hive thrift client library.
+This is a gem packege of Hive Thrift client library.

+The original thrift source is [here](https://github.com/apache/hive/blob/master/service-rpc/if/TCLIService.thrift).

 ## Installation